wbkd/dashboard-prototyper/README.md

 The widgets are defined in the board objects.
 A widget object has a type and properties.
 The type specifies the widget type and the properties define all data that get passed to the widget.
-Widgets are created in the board component (`app/scripts/components/rdb-board.jsx`) with the help of `app/scripts/factories/rdb-widget-factory.jsx`.
+Widgets are created in the [Board Component](app/scripts/components/rdb-board.jsx) with the help of [Widget Factory](app/scripts/factories/rdb-widget-factory.jsx).

 For now there are these widgets available: